joyroy9454/customer-analysis/README.md

-# Customer Churn Analysis - Basic Portfolio Project
+# Customer Churn Analysis using Python and Matplotlib

-This repository contains a basic analysis of customer churn data for a telecommunications company.
-The project demonstrates data cleaning, exploratory analysis, and visualization skills.
+This repository presents an exploratory data analysis (EDA) project on customer churn using Python, Pandas, NumPy, and Matplotlib.
+The project focuses on cleaning raw customer data, exploring customer characteristics, and visualizing churn-related patterns to better understand customer behavior.

 ## Project Overview

-This project analyzes customer churn data to identify patterns and factors that influence whether customers leave (churn) or stay with the service.
-The analysis includes data cleaning and basic visualization.
+Customer churn is one of the biggest challenges for subscription-based businesses.
+This project demonstrates a complete beginner-friendly workflow including data cleaning, exploratory data analysis, customer behavior analysis, visualization, and business insights.

 ## Business Problem

-Telecommunication companies face significant revenue loss due to customer churn.
-Understanding why customers leave and identifying at-risk customers is crucial for developing effective retention strategies and maintaining profitability.
+Customer churn can reduce business growth and increase customer acquisition costs.
+By exploring customer demographics and behavior, businesses can better understand factors related to churn and improve customer retention strategies.

 ## Dataset Description